EvolveTechnology/toll-calculator/Elixir/README.md

 ## Assumptions

 * All passages occur in the same time zone.
 * Since passages are free between 18:00 and 06:00, the code does not take any effects of daylight savings time changes into account.
-This might cause ssues should the pricing model change.
+This might cause issues should the pricing model change.
-* The code handles passages between 2013-01-01 and 2027-12-31.
-Entering a passage outside of this range results in an error response.
-To support a larger range, more holidays have to be added in `lib/holidays.ex`

 [make]:https://www.gnu.org/software/make/manual/make.html
 [docker]:https://docker.com